Streetlight

 Before a message is sent, the site may ask Cloudflare Turnstile to check that the request looks like a real person using the tool and not spam.
 Cloudflare gets a check token and the internet address for that check.
 Cloudflare does not get your message.

-When you send a message, it goes to a company called Anthropic.
-They make the AI that answers you.
+When you send a message, it usually goes to a company called Anthropic.
+They make the main AI that answers you.
 They keep your message for 7 days, then delete it.
 They don't use it to train AI.
 They don't share it.

-We picked Anthropic because their rules about your data are stricter than most companies that make AI.
+Anthropic stays first because their rules about your data are stricter than most companies that make AI.
+OpenAI is only a backup for rare outages, after Anthropic fails.

 If you tap Play aloud, the answer text is sent to Microsoft Azure AI Speech to make audio.
 If you don't tap Play aloud, it is not sent there.
 We don't save the audio.